iam-mohan-palani/7-Python-PCEP-prep/README.md

 ->then the unary + and - (note: a unary operator to the right of the exponentiation operator binds more strongly, for example 4 ** -1 equals 0.25)
 ->then: *, /, and %,
 ->and finally, the lowest priority: binary + and -.

 Subexpressions in parentheses are always calculated first, e.g., 15 - 1 * (5 * (1 + 2)) = 0.

 The exponentiation operator uses right-sided binding, e.g., 2 ** 2 ** 3 = 256.

+Keywords
+Take a look at the list of words that play a very special role in every Python program.

+['False', 'None', 'True', 'and', 'as', 'assert', 'break', 'class', 'continue', 'def', 'del', 'elif', 'else', 'except', 'finally', 'for', 'from', 'global', 'if', 'import', 'in', 'is', 'lambda', 'nonlocal', 'not', 'or', 'pass', 'raise', 'return', 'try', 'while', 'with', 'yield']

+They are called keywords or (more precisely) reserved keywords.
+They are reserved because you mustn't use them as names: neither for your variables, nor functions, nor any other named entities you want to create.

+String operators
+fnam = input("May I have your first name, please? ") lnam = input("May I have your last name, please? ") print("Thank you.")
+print("\nYour name is " + fnam + " " + lnam + ".")

+Replication
+For example:

+"James" * 3 gives "JamesJamesJames"
+3 * "an" gives "ananan"
+5 * "2" (or "2" * 5) gives "22222" (not 10!)

+x = int(input("Enter a number: ")) # The user enters 2
+print(x * "5")
+Output:55